voidful/Codec-SUPERB/README.md

 ### PESQ (Higher is better)

-PESQ is an intrusive perceptual quality metric that assesses audio quality based on the mean opinion score of a human listener.
+PESQ is an intrusive perceptual quality metric for automated assessment of the speech quality.
+We adopt ITU-T P.862.2 (wideband).

 ### STOI (Higher is better)